 Department of Theatre Arts

+Programs of study in Theatre Arts lead to the Bachelor of Science, Bachelor of Arts, and Bachelor of Fine Arts degrees.
 The requirements for all degree tracks prepare students to be versatile life-long theatre artists through a rigorous, broad-based curriculum in theatre practice, theory, and history.
 Additional opportunities for specialized study are provided in the areas of acting, musical theatre, and design/technology.
 Through the course work students are given the opportunity to prepare the audition materials and/or portfolios necessary to enter professional theatre regionally and nationally.

 Little Country Theatre,now known as Theatre - NDSU has been an important part of campus life at NDSU since 1914.
 Productions consists of Theatre NDSU, the student-run Newfangled Theatre Company, and the improv comedy troupe, To Be Determined.
 A typical season includes four fully produced main-stage plays at least one of which is a musical, four newfangled productions, various student projects, and improv shows.
 Productions are chosen in such a way to expose the students to a variety of styles and genres through a four-year rotation of play styles.
 Students gain practical experiences through Theatre - NDSU which reflect the best of professional practices and current technology.
 In addition to academic course work, every theatre major is required to participate in some way in at least one Theatre - NDSU production per semester.
 Participation in Theatre - NDSU is open to all NDSU students regardless of major.